Stress Disorder

 This is fairly crucial to assess accurately because how stressed you feel in different situations may depend on factors like:

-These factors allow a professional to deliver a prognosis after gauging details like the source, intensity and duration of stress.
+These factors allow a professional to deliver a prognosis after gauging details like the cause, intensity and duration of stress.
 It may also be affected by an individual’s available coping skills and social support systems.
 When stress is high and available coping skills are low, the effects of stress are more likely, which can shorten someone’s lifespan.

-In the initial stages, after a physician may have run some tests to see how they can help manage the symptoms, they may suggest some options to help you manage your stress, such as wellbeing and relaxation tips.
-They might be able to refer you to social prescribing, if it is available in your area.
+In the initial stages, after a physician may have run some tests to see how they can help manage the symptoms, they may suggest some options to help you manage your stress, such as well-being and relaxation tips.
+They might be able to refer you to social prescribing if it is available in your area.

 Social prescribing is a form of community-based treatment that helps you deal with social issues affecting your health.
 For example, this might include support for loneliness, money problems or physical activity.
-It can also help you find activities that improve your wellbeing, such as arts and gardening classes, or volunteering opportunities.
+It can also help you find activities that improve your well-being, such as arts and gardening classes or volunteering opportunities.

 If the symptoms persist, you may be given some Medication: